-- Cleanup: This lets you remove clutter by deleting many working files created by Micro-Cap but often of secondary importance.
-The most common files that need frequent deleting are the numeric output files (.TNO, .ANO, and .DNO) and the probe data files (.TSA, .ASA, and .DSA). - Migrate: This lets you migrate selected files from an earlier version of Micro-Cap.
-After you specify the location of an older MCAP.DAT file, MC11 reads it and makes a list of files that may be copied to suitable new locations.
+• Cleanup: This lets you remove clutter by deleting many working files created by Micro-Cap but often of secondary importance.
+The most common files that need frequent deleting are the numeric output files (\.TNO, \.ANO, and \.DNO) and the probe data files (\.TSA, \.ASA, and \.DSA).

+• Migrate: This lets you migrate selected files from an earlier version of Micro-Cap.
+After you specify the location of a MCAP.DAT file, MC12 reads it and makes a list of files that may be copied to suitable new locations.